Concord Weeding Services

 Massachusetts Conservation Commission Requirements for Weed Control & Water Quality Protection

 Concord's wetlands and water resources are protected under the Wetlands Protection Act, requiring coordination with the Conservation Commission for any weed control within 25-100 feet of wetlands or streams.
-Chemical applications may necessitate permits (NOI/RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
-Environmental protection measures include safeguarding groundwater (especially in Zone II wellhead protection areas), preventing surface water runoff, and timing controls to protect beneficial insects and pollinators.
-Habitat value assessments help preserve weedy areas that provide wildlife food and shelter, with selective control to maintain biodiversity.
-Immediate revegetation and temporary stabilization are required to prevent erosion, in alignment with municipal stormwater programs.
+Chemical applications in these buffer zones may require permits (NOI/RDA), and seasonal restrictions apply during wildlife breeding (March-Aug).
+Environmental protection measures include safeguarding groundwater (especially Zone II wellhead areas), preventing surface water runoff, and timing controls to protect pollinators and beneficial insects.
+Habitat value assessments ensure that weedy areas providing wildlife food or shelter are managed selectively, supporting biodiversity goals.
+Immediate revegetation and erosion control are required to stabilize treated sites and prevent sedimentation.

 Concord Natural Resources Commission